lnahrf/mpesp_kit/README.md

 ## Issues
 There is a known issue with scripts idling (never ending) from time to time, but these can be easily solved by reconnecting the physical device and running the script again.
 I will work on finding a software solution for this issue in the near future.

+ - **The executable won't work properly if your micro-usb cable doesn't support data transfer.**
+ - **The executable won't work properly if run by a superuser (no sudo).**

  If you find a bug, please open an issue in this repository.

- - **The script won't work properly if your micro-usb cable doesn't support data transfer.**
- - **The executable will not work properly if run by a superuser (no sudo).**

 ## Compile from source

-If you wish to compile the executable from source, make sure you have the Dart SDK installed (v2.18.0+) and then clone the repository by running
+If you wish to compile the executable from source, make sure you have the Dart SDK installed (v2.18.1+) and then clone the repository by running

 ```bash
 git clone https://github.com/tk-ni/mpespkit.git